lilianhabib/pe-projects/journal.md

 ## 01.6.2022
-## Lesson 190:Personal Site pro: Work Days
+## Lesson 194: Personal Site pro: Work Days
 ### Standup
 * What is one thing you learned yesterday?
 Yesterday I finished the remaining sections (research and prototype) for my natural skin case study and worked on adding typoegraphy, colours, buttons, lists, and modules to my style guide.